Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/final-assessment-2.md

 `final-<first>-<last>`

-I should be able to run this project with `npm start`.
+I should be able to run your project with `npm start`.

 ## Home Components (10pts)